OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 -  Regarding the **underlying infrastructure**, OpenNebula provides complete functionality for the management of the :ref:`physical hosts <host_guide>` and :ref:`clusters <cluster_guide>` in the cloud.
 A Cluster is a group of Hosts that can have associated Datastores and Virtual Networks.

--  Regarding **user management**, OpenNebula features advanced multi-tenancy with powerful :ref:`users and groups management <manage_users>`, an :ref:`Access Control List <manage_acl>` mechanism allowing different role management with fine grain permission granting over any resource, :ref:`resource quota management <quota_auth>` to track and limit computing, storage and networking utilization, and a configurable :ref:`accounting  <accounting>` and :ref:`showback  <showback>` systems to visualize and report resource usage data and to allow their integration with chargeback and billing platforms, or to guarantee fair share of resources among users.
+-  Regarding **user management**, OpenNebula features advanced multi-tenancy with powerful :ref:`users and groups management <manage_users>`, an :ref:`Access Control List <manage_acl>` mechanism allowing different role management with fine grain permission granting over any resource, :ref:`resource quota management <quota_auth>` to track and limit computing, storage and networking utilization, and a configurable :ref:`accounting  <accounting>` and :ref:`showback  <showback>` system to visualize and report resource usage data and to allow their integration with chargeback and billing platforms, or to guarantee fair share of resources among users.

 -  Last but not least, you can define :ref:`VDCs <manage_vdcs>` (Virtual Data Center) as assignments of one or several user groups to a pool of physical resources.
-While clusters are used to group physical resources according to common characteristics such as networking topology or physical location, Virtual Data Centers (VDCs) allow to create “logical” pools of resources (which could belong to different clusters and cones) and allocate them to user groups.
+While clusters are used to group physical resources according to common characteristics such as networking topology or physical location, Virtual Data Centers (VDCs) allow creating “logical” pools of resources (which could belong to different clusters and zones) and allocate them to user groups.

 4.2.
 Manage Virtual Resources
 --------------------------------------------------

 Now everything is ready for operation.
 OpenNebula provides full control to manage virtual resources.

--  **Virtual machine image management** that allows to store :ref:`disk images in catalogs <img_guide>` (termed datastores), that can be then used to define VMs or shared with other users.
+-  **Virtual machine image management** that allows storing :ref:`disk images in catalogs <img_guide>` (termed datastores), that can then be used to define VMs or shared with other users.
 The images can be OS installations, persistent data sets or empty data blocks that are created within the datastore.

 -  **Virtual network management** of :ref:`Virtual networks <vgg>` that can be organized in network catalogs, and provide means to interconnect virtual machines.
-This kind of resources can be defined as IPv4, IPv6, or mixed networks, and can be used to achieve full isolation between virtual networks.
+This kind of resource can be defined as IPv4, IPv6, or mixed networks, and can be used to achieve full isolation between virtual networks.
 Networks can be easily interconnected by using :ref:`virtual routers <vrouter>` and KVM and LXD users can also dynamically configure :ref:`security groups <security_groups>`

--  **Virtual machine template management** with :ref:`template catalog <vm_guide>` system that allows to register :ref:`virtual machine <vm_guide_2>` definitions in the system, to be instantiated later as virtual machine instances.
+-  **Virtual machine template management** with a :ref:`template catalog <vm_guide>` system that allows registering :ref:`virtual machine <vm_guide_2>` definitions in the system, to be instantiated later as virtual machine instances.

--  **Virtual machine instance management** with a number of operations that can be performed to control lifecycle of the :ref:`virtual machine instances <vm_guide_2>`, such as migration (live and cold), stop, resume, cancel, power-off, etc.
+-  **Virtual machine instance management** with a number of operations that can be performed to control the lifecycle of the :ref:`virtual machine instances <vm_guide_2>`, such as migration (live and cold), stop, resume, cancel, power-off, etc.

-Several :ref:`reference guides <overview_references_operation>` are provided for more information about definition files, templates and CLI.
+Several :ref:`reference guides <overview_references_operation>` are provided for more information about definition files, templates and the CLI.

 4.3.
 Create Virtual Machines
 --------------------------------------------------

 One of the most important aspects of the cloud is the **preparation of the images** for our users.
 OpenNebula uses a method called :ref:`contextualization <context_overview>` to send information to the VM at boot time.
 Its most basic usage is to share networking configuration and login credentials with the VM so it can be configured.
-More advanced cases can be starting a custom script on VM boot or preparing configuration to use :ref:`OpenNebula Gate <onegate_usage>`.
+More advanced cases can be starting a custom script on VM boot, or preparing a configuration to use :ref:`OpenNebula Gate <onegate_usage>`.

 Step 5.
 Install Advanced Components
 ===============================================

 This step is optional and only for advanced users.
-We recommend you familiarize with OpenNebula before installing these components.
+We recommend you familiarize yourself with OpenNebula before installing these components.

 OpenNebula brings the following advanced components: